Request Your Free Consultation

 • The surviving spouse, children, or grandchildren

-• Surviving parents, siblings, or relatives who shared a household with the decedent and was dependent on them
+• Surviving parents, siblings, or relatives who shared a household with the decedent and were dependent on them

 • Surviving family member who is inheriting the decedent’s estate under Virginia’s intestacy laws

-The list above is in order of which surviving family members have the right to initially file a wrongful death claim.
-For example, the spouse, children, and grandchildren are first in their right to file a claim.
-However, if there are no such family members, the right goes to the surviving parents, siblings, or dependents, and so on.
+The spouse, children, and grandchildren are first in their right to file a wrongful death claim.
+However, if there are no such family members, the right goes to the surviving parents, siblings, or dependents.

 Central Virginia's Top Rated Personal